1982 Minnesota Vikings season

-The 1982 season was the Minnesota Vikings' 22nd season in the National Football League (NFL) and their first in the newly constructed Hubert H. Humphrey Metrodome.
+The 1982 Minnesota Vikings season was the team's 22nd season in the National Football League (NFL) and their first in the newly constructed Hubert H. Humphrey Metrodome.
 The team was looking to improve on its 7–9 record from 1981.
 However, a players strike meant seven of the team's 16 games were canceled, and each NFL team was only able to play nine games.
 The Vikings won their opener against the Tampa Bay Buccaneers before losing the next week to the Buffalo Bills, a game in which they had a 19–0 lead before the Bills pulled off a comeback to win 23–22.

 After the strike ended, the Vikings lost 26–7 to the Packers in Green Bay before beating the Bears 35–7 the following week to sit at 2–2.
 After a loss to the Dolphins, the Vikings won their next two games to sit at 4–3.
 In their final game of the season, they upset the Dallas Cowboys 31–27 to clinch the NFC's fourth place spot in the playoffs (Note: Divisions were ignored in 1982 and standings were determined by conference.)
 In the playoffs, the Vikings defeated the Atlanta Falcons 30–24 to reach the divisional round.
 However, in that game, they lost 21–7 to the eventual champion Redskins.